Asian Disneylands

 October, 2008: We thought it might interest some of our readers to know what is involved in making your own travel arrangements to Japan.
 So, from this point onward we'll add the dates that certain things were changed, booked, etc. Our planning began several months before this, obviously, but most Japanese hotels do not take reservations more than six months ahead, so we are only now getting into the thick of it.
 Everything written above took place prior to October, 2008.

 This month it became apparent to us that if we want a traditional ryokan experience in Takayama that we're going to have to book it ourselves.
 Even the Japanese agency we contacted kept trying to place us in modernized (read that Westernized) versions of a ryokan.
 We were told that 250-year-old inns were going out of business or were fully booked.
-Undaunted, we contacted www.japanican.com and booked exactly what we wanted for the same dates we had been told were "fully booked" Guess who will get the rest of our business?
+Undaunted, we contacted www.japanican.com and booked exactly what we wanted for the same dates we had been told were "fully booked".
 This site has short videos of most accommodations, so check it out if you want to see where we are staying.
 We also highly recommend www.tripadvisor.com for first-hand reviews of hotels around the world.
 It is an invaluable tool for us.

 October 14, 2008: This was the first date that coincided with open bookings at the Tokyo Disney Resort on our itinerary.
 Our travel agent was instructed to start calling Central Reservations on the fourteenth, which she did.
 We had already given her information regarding calling the resort that we obtained from the book, "Tokyo Disney Made Easy" by Kevin Yee.
 First off, heed this advice: Do NOT rely on this book!
 The only accuracy so far is the telephone number for Central Reservations!
 Otherwise, the booking information given is useless.
 That said, our agent did manage to reach an English-speaking agent (in spite of the incorrect telephone tree codes from the book).
 She booked what she could at the time, two days, the 14th and 15th of April, 2009, at the DisneySea Hotel MiraCosta, Porto Paradiso Side Harbor View.
 That would have been great except we are arriving there on the 15th!